Generalized Statistics on Lattices: Discussions

 While we mainly studied the finite invertible symmetries in this paper, there are other important class of symmetries which requires further study, such as the continuous symmetries.
 For instance, the (2+1)D gapped phases with continuous symmetries can exhibit electric Hall conductance, which is not associated with the 't Hooft anomaly of global symmetry in a usual sense.
 It would be interesting to see if the Hall conductance admits a similar microscopic characterization to our current paper, e.g., through the spin of the vortex of $U(1)$ symmetry.
 This would help clarify if the nontrivial Hall conductance gives obstructions to gauging continuous symmetries.

 The other important class of symmetries not studied in this paper is the non-invertible symmetries, which includes the non-Abelian anyons.
-For instance, microscopic definitions of the anyon data of the non-Abelian topological order in (2+1)D has been discussed in Ref.~\cite{Kawagoe2020Microscopic}.
+The microscopic definitions of the anyon data of the non-Abelian topological order in (2+1)D has been discussed in Ref.~\cite{Kawagoe2020Microscopic}.
 Given that the spins of Abelian anyons are shown to be quantized using the locality identities, it would be interesting to see if the anyon data of non-Abelian anyon systems are also quantized due to the locality of topological operators.

+{\change The ``Borromean ring'' in (2+1)D topological order is intrinsic to the non-Abelian anyons including the $D_8$ gauge theory, which is beyond the scope of our setup.
+Also, the three-loop braiding of loop excitations in (3+1)D is expected to require either non-invertible loop excitations or a nontrivial higher-group structure involving Abelian loop and particle excitations.
+Both scenarios lie beyond the scope of the present work, but it would be interesting to characterize the corresponding invariant for three-loop braiding.

-Recent development of non-invertible symmetries uncovered the existence of various invariants associated with the algebraic structure of the non-invertible symmetries.
-For instance, the defects of non-invertible symmetries can carry the invariant called the Frobenius-Schur indicator and its generalizations \cite{thorngren2019fusioncategorysymmetryi, Zhang:2023wlu, Cordova:2023bja}, and it would be interesting to characterize such invariants through the sequence of symmetry operators.
-Non-invertible symmetries allow us to define yet another invariants such as three-loop braiding of vortices in (3+1)D topological order~\cite{Wang2014braiding}, or the generalization of Hall conductance associated with continuous non-invertible symmetry~\cite{Hsin2024coset}.
-It would be interesting to explore the characterization of these invariants.
+Recent developments on non-invertible symmetries have revealed a variety of new invariants associated with their underlying algebraic structures.
+For example, defects of non-invertible symmetries can carry invariants such as the Frobenius–Schur indicator and its generalizations~\cite{thorngren2019fusioncategorysymmetryi, Zhang:2023wlu, Cordova:2023bja}.
+It would be intriguing to investigate how such invariants can be realized through sequences of symmetry operators.
+Non-invertible symmetries also give rise to other invariants, including three-loop braiding of vortices in (3+1)D topological order~\cite{Wang2014braiding}, and generalizations of Hall conductance associated with continuous non-invertible symmetries~\cite{Hsin2024coset}.
+Exploring the characterization of these invariants remains an important direction for future work.

-While the global symmetries in our paper is assumed to be a finite depth circuit, some of global symmetries in the lattice models are not expressed as a circuit.
-This includes the crystalline symmetries such as lattice translations, or more generally symmetries generated by quantum cellular automata (QCA) \cite{Po2016chiral, Gross2012index, Haah:2018jdf, Zhang2024Higher, Fidkowski2024Pumping, fidkowski2024qca}.
-It would be interesting to characterize the invariants for these symmetries.
+While the symmetries considered in this work are assumed to be implemented by finite-depth circuits, many lattice symmetries cannot be expressed in this form.
+Examples include crystalline symmetries such as lattice translations, and more generally symmetries generated by quantum cellular automata (QCA)~\cite{Po2016chiral, Gross2012index, Haah:2018jdf, Zhang2024Higher, Fidkowski2024Pumping, fidkowski2024qca}.
+It would be interesting to investigate how the corresponding invariants can be characterized for such symmetries. }